Laurence Robertson

-Laurence Anthony Robertson (born 29 March 1958) is a British Conservative Party politician.
-He has been Member of Parliament (MP) for Tewkesbury since 1997 and served as Chair of the Northern Ireland Affairs Committee for seven years, from 2010 to 2017.
+Laurence Anthony Robertson (born 29 March 1958) is a British politician who served as the Member of Parliament (MP) for Tewkesbury from 1997 to 2024.
+A member of the Conservative Party, he chaired the Northern Ireland Affairs Committee for seven years, from 2010 to 2017.

-Early life
+Early life and education

-Robertson was born in Bolton, Lancashire.
+Laurence Robertson was born on 29 March 1958 in Bolton, Lancashire.
 His father was a miner, a postman, a delivery man then a milkman.
 His mother was an office worker in Manchester.

 He was educated at St James's C.E.
-Secondary Modern School and Farnworth Grammar School, both located in Farnworth, and afterwards at Bolton Institute of Higher Education (now the University of Bolton), gaining a diploma in Management Services.
+Secondary Modern School and at Farnworth Grammar School, both located in Farnworth.
+He the studied at Bolton Institute of Higher Education (now the University of Bolton), gaining a diploma in Management Services.

 Early career

 Before entering Parliament, Robertson held a number of roles which included him working as a charity fundraiser, public relations consultant, company director, factory owner from 1987 to 1988, industrial management consultant from 1983 to 1989, and work study engineer from 1977 to 1983.

 From 1988 to 1991, Robertson was Chairman of Governors of a primary school, a visitor for Victim Support Scheme, and the area chairman for the Campaign for Law and Order.